-The rider thundered over the plain towards the great bulk of the castle at Sucinio, strategically placed on the southern peninsula bordering the Gulf de Morbihan, which was in itself a dramatic indentation in the southern coast of Brittany.
+The rider thundered over the plain towards the great bulk of the castle at Suscinio, strategically placed on the southern peninsula bordering the Gulf de Morbihan, which was in itself a dramatic indentation in the southern coast of Brittany.
 He dismounted almost before his horse had halted and sprinted down the vaulted corridors lined with silver-blue banners.

 A group of ladies were laughing and talking in the seclusion of a rooftop garden.
-Even in Brittany it was now spring and the courtyard was filled with the scent of the seasonal flowers and the music of the madrigal and harp.
+Even in Brittany, it was now spring and the courtyard was filled with the scent of the seasonal flowers and the music of the madrigal and harp.

 The courtyard offered magnificent views over the azure waters of the Gulf, the sandy shored islets and the crowns of pines.
 One of the ladies, fair-haired, tall, slim and dressed in silver tinged with blue, dominated the group.
 The rider handed her a small figurine, a knight holding a sword.
 The lady smiled almost triumphantly and immediately departed to her apartments at the rear of the terrace.
 None of the other ladies seemed the slightest bit surprised by her sudden departure.

-Less than thirty minutes later, Joan of Kent, now dressed in hunting garb and accompanied by half a dozen guards, was riding round the Gulf at full gallop.
+Less than thirty minutes later, Joan of Kent, now dressed in hunting garb and accompanied by half a dozen guards, was riding around the Gulf at full gallop.
 Another twenty guards travelling in the opposite direction headed for Aquitaine by the coastal road through Frankish territory.

 Joan bypassed Vannes and rode west.
 She arrived at the port of Brest before dark and took her usual room at the Quayside Inn.
 She always travelled in one of two ships, Elle or Belle Fille.
 One or other of the ships left Brest for Bordeaux every second week.
 They carried wool, grain, cloth and herring to Bordeaux and returned with salt, wine, brandy and armour.

-The winds and tides determined their actual time of arrival and departure and on this occasion Joan did not get a full night’s sleep.
+The winds and tides determined their actual time of arrival and departure and on this occasion, Joan did not get a full night’s sleep.
 Her escort, one of the hotel staff, gently woke her at two in the morning.
 After she dressed in a dark cloak with a hood, the escort led her through the murky streets to a quay.
-A large brazier, lit at dusk and kept alight throughout the night, illuminated the steps down to the water.
+A large brazier lit at dusk and kept alight throughout the night, illuminated the steps down to the water.

 She had no difficulty boarding a fishing boat, which then slipped away into silky darkness.
 The reflections from both the brazier and the moon highlighted the movement of the water.
 The indistinct collage of the buildings of the inner harbour glided past as the boat tacked into the wind and sailed past the quay they had just left.
 She glanced back at the illuminated steps and caught her breath.